AndreLouisCaron/a-tale-of-event-loops/README.rst

 they are ready to run again.

-Keep in mind that sleeping tasks are unlikely to be rescheduled in FIFO order, so we'll need somthing a little more evolved.
+Keep in mind that sleeping tasks are unlikely to be rescheduled in FIFO order, so we'll need something a little more evolved.
 The most practical way to keep timers (until you allow cancelling them) is to use a priority queue and the standard library's heapq_ module thankfully makes that super easy.